-Your Eversource electricity bill is broken into two main charges:
+Your Eversource electricity bill is broken into two categories: delivery charges and supply charges.

-Your electricity bill will still come from Eversource, but the amount you pay for your supply charge, as well as where the electricity you use is generated, can be changed by choosing to purchase your power from a competitive supplier.
+Your electricity bill will come from Eversource, but the amount you pay for your supply charge, as well as where the electricity you use is generated, can be changed by choosing to purchase your power from a competitive supplier.
+View your current supplier.

 There’s a lot to consider when switching electric suppliers, from the contract to the marketing tactics.
 Here's what to ask and what to avoid.

 - Is the chosen supplier licensed in my state?